hazzardweb/filepicker-docs/howto.md

 ```

 To save the files to database, use the [upload.success](apiphp.md#upload.success) event.
-Here you'll need that user id that you can either use the [data](configjs.md#data) option or via the the session.
+Here you'll need the user id that you can either send it via [data](configjs.md#data) option or the session.

 ```php
 $handler->on('upload.success', function ($file) use ($db) {